hhvm/user-documentation/guides/hack/11-built-in-types/34-enumerated-types.md

 }
 ```

-All enumerated types behave as if they contain a set of public static methods.
+### Predefined methods on enumerated types

-Here is an example that uses several of these methods:
+All enumerated types implement some predefined public static methods, including `getValues()` and `getNames()`, which are put at work in the example below:

 ```Positions.enum-methods.hack
 $names = Position::getNames();